 For those who are new to WordPress or don’t want to dive into technical tweaks, reaching out to the hosting provider is often the smartest move.
 Hosting support teams can quickly check what the current upload limit is set to on the server side.
 They can also increase this limit if the hosting plan allows it, or explain the maximum upload size permitted under the plan.
 This option avoids dealing with files or code and is usually the fastest way to get past upload errors.

 Managed WordPress hosts tend to be flexible in adjusting upload limits for their customers within reasonable bounds.
 However, if really large files need to be uploaded frequently, simply raising the WordPress max upload file size might not be the best answer.
-In those cases, the host often recommends alternatives like using SFTP to upload files directly to the server, connecting via SSH, or offloading heavy media to a content delivery network (CDN).
+In those cases, the host often recommends alternatives like using SFTP to upload files directly to the server, connecting via SSH, or offloading heavy media to Cloudflare free CDN.
 These options reduce strain on the website and keep it running smoothly without hitting upload size ceilings repeatedly.

 Method 2: Increase Max Upload File Size with wp-config.php